JAFZA NAMED TOP FREE ZONE FOR SUSTAINABILITY, NON-FISCAL INCENTIVES AND INDUSTRIAL EXCELLENCE

-DP World's flagship free zone is recognised at fDi's Global Free Zones of the Year Awards 2023 for going green while supporting industrial development.

-DUBAI, UAE– Jafza has secured top honours at the prestigious fDi Global Free Zones of the Year Awards 2023, picking up the 'Excellence Award for Sustainability' and the 'Excellence Award for Non-Fiscal Incentives' in the global category as well as the title of 'Industrial Champion' in the Middle East.
+(MENAFN- Edelman) DUBAI, UAE, October 13, 2023 – Jafza has secured top honours at the prestigious fDi Global Free Zones of the Year Awards 2023, picking up the ‘Excellence Award for Sustainability’ and the ‘Excellence Award for Non-Fiscal Incentives’ in the global category as well as the title of ‘Industrial Champion’ in the Middle East.

 The annual fDi Magazine awards, part of the Financial Times Group, are decided by a specialist editorial team along with a selected panel of experts.
 The awards are now in their 10th year and are widely considered among the most respected awards in the industry.